griffeth-barker/griffeth-barker.github.io/_posts/2025-11-13-copy-entra-group-members.md

   - powershell
 ---

 A real short share today.
-If you ever have the occasion where you want to take all of the members of a specific Entra group (or set of Entra groups), and add them as direct members of a different Entra group, you can do so with the `Copy-EntraGroupMembership` function.
+If you ever have the occasion where you want to take all of the members of a specific Entra group (or set of Entra groups), and add them as direct members of a different Entra group, you can do so with the `Copy-EntraGroupMember` function.
 I recently had a reason to do this and didn't find anything terribly useful returned from `Get-Command -Module Microsoft.Entra*` so I threw together this function.
 Here's a quick breakdown.

 The function requires the **Microsoft.Entra** module.
 ```console